Sifchain/sifnode/docs/tutorials/commission.md

 Which fails with the message `validator commission 0.030000000000000000 cannot be lower than minimum of 0.050000000000000000: invalid request`

-## Edit Validator
+## Blocking `MsgEditValidator` messages

-This section demonstrates the limitations on `MsgEditValidator` edit validator.
+This section demonstrates the blocking behaviour on `MsgEditValidator` messages.

 ### Success